sdesfor/BGGN213/README.md

 # BGGN213

-BioInformatics Lab Work and Stuff
+BioInformatics Lab Work and Stuff for UC San Diego